 iPhone 5s and iPhone 5c launching at Virgin Mobile on Oct.
-1Alex Wagner - Deputy Managing Editor, News Desk
+1Alex Wagner - Editorial Director of News and Content

 Virgin Mobile announced today that it will be joining the group of U.S. carriers that are launching the iPhone 5s and iPhone 5c on October 1.
 The Sprint MVNO revealed the news in a pair of tweets sent from the official @VirginMobileUSA Twitter account.